famouswelshman/rocktailsbar/README.md

 5. Media Content
 My greatest challenge was to ensure that the images and background images would be reasonably quick at loading.
 Through testing with various picture formats it seemed that the lower the resolution the file, the quicker it would load therefore not to compromise on quality I saved the final images to the JPEG format which was around 80% less in file size compared to PNG which is what I had originally used.

+6. Contact form fields content required.
+In order for the form to be succesfully completed with the correct date, I had to ensure that the code tag (required) was added to each field.
+This way, any field which was due completion of data sent a visual prompt to the user if the field was not completed before the submition of the form upon clicking the button.

+7. Javascript image animation.
+This simple code was used in order to have a timed change of images.
+More specifically for the banner which is within the html code on the Live music page.
+This simple rotation enabled the timed change between two images therefore presenting an animation on the page between images.

+8.

 # MEDIA CREDITS
 1. Unsplash.com - Royalty free use of photography from various contributors.